 * 180g plain GF flour

-* Some white chocolate (maybe)
+* some white chocolate (maybe)

 * Some icing sugar (deffo)